pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/deployments.md

 If you installed the GitHub app in the past and the steps above aren't showing it as installed for your desired organization, please try the following:

 - Ensure you're a GitHub admin of the GitHub organization where you're installing the app.
-- Uninstall the app (via Github) and re-install it following the steps above. **Note:** Uninstalling the app will delete any push-to-deploy configurations you may have already setup.
+- Uninstall the app (via GitHub) and re-install it following the steps above. **Note:** Uninstalling the app will delete any push-to-deploy configurations you may have already setup.

 ### Deployment Settings